My Choice: Retirement Savings Plan Member Handbook for Local Government Employees: Retiring from the Plan

 - a monthly annuity if you are age 62 with five years of participation and have an account balance of at least $15,000.

-Your decision on how to receive your money can have a huge impact on your taxes.
-We urge you to consult with a tax advisor.
-Customer service representatives can explain options to you, but cannot offer tax advice.
-The information below is included to help you and your advisors with federal tax terms as they apply to My Choice: Retirement Savings Plan benefits.
+Your choice about how to distribute your Defined Contribution (DC) account can have important tax implications, and we urge you to consult with a tax advisor.
+PERF can explain your options but cannot offer tax advice.
+The information below will help you and your advisors with federal tax rules as they apply to PERF benefits.

 If INPRS receives contributions after you have requested a final distribution and the total account balance has been paid, INPRS will accept the contribution and pay another distribution using your previous distribution instructions.
 However, if these contributions are less than $1,000, the distribution will be paid directly to you in a lump sum.